-- 1. From the main menu, scroll to Configuration, and then press Enter - 2.
+- 1. From the main menu, scroll to Configuration, and then press Enter. - 2.
 From the Configuration menu, scroll to Time, and then press Enter. - 3.
 From the Time submenu, scroll to Set Timezone, and then press Enter.
 The Time Zone screen appears, allowing you to set the hours.
-The cursor

-- 4. Scroll to set the number of hours difference between your local time and Greenwich Mean Time (GMT) - 5.
+The cursor automatically appears at the first digit. - 4.
+Scroll to set the number of hours difference between your local time and Greenwich Mean Time (GMT). - 5.
 Scroll to set the number of minutes difference between your local time and GMT, then press Enter.
 The new time zone is set. - 6.
 Press Escape or Enter as necessary to return to the main menu.